If you constantly feel stressed, you are not alone!

 Dangers of chronic stress

-Medical visits are almost 90% due to stress.
+Between 75% and 90% of medical visits are due to stress.
 Workplace Stress causes 1 million workers to miss work.

 - Serious illness such as heart attack, stroke, cancer, diabetes, suicide, and accidents have been attributed to stress